omarzatarain/long-texts-similarity/Quick Start.md

 #chunksize = 16

 #DATASET_AttentionOnChunks('2022 Russian invasion of Ukraine Brittanica.txt', '2022 Russian invasion of Ukraine.txt', 0.3, tokenizer, nlp, chunksize)

+# 4.- Systematic Comparison

+ The systematic comparison of the pairs for each model requires  different setups due to specific features of each model

+## 4.1.- Sentence Transformers

+## 4.2.- LongFormer

+## 4.3.- BigBird

+## 4.4.- BART

+## 4.5.- GPT2

 # 5.- Assessment against the Gold Standard
  The assessment of the results of each model against the gold standard  in the file "Dataset 72 Docs Gold-Standard.csv"